Algeria visa requirements for EU citizens

 • Security considerations: Some areas, particularly in southern Algeria, may have travel restrictions due to security concerns.
 Travellers are advised to stay informed through their country’s foreign affairs department.

-Travelling with minors
+Travelling to Algeria with minors

 EU citizens travelling with minors to Algeria must ensure they have the following documents: